Ada Ciganlija proudly bears the name of “Belgrade Sea”.

 Ada Ciganlija was, in fact, turned into a peninsula by human hands, surrounded by an embankment and bounded by the Sava River on one and the Sava Lake on the other side.
-It has a surface area of approximately 800 hectares.
+It has a surface area of approximately 800 hectares and is awarded with the Blue Flag, international recognition for the quality of the beach second year in a row.
 The name most likely originates with the Celtic words “singa” and “lia”, meaning “island” and “underwater land”, while in time it morphed into the popular “ciganlija”.

 Ada is a true ecological oasis of Belgrade, decorated with clean waters and a thick deciduous forest.
 It is a natural habitat for a large number of bird, rodent and insect species.
 The Sava Lake is home to a large number of fish.

 It is easy to find an ideal place for bathing along the 7 kilometres of gravel beach.
 With public baths, showers and fountains as the necessary additional accessories, rescue crews, ambulance and police, the offer of Ada Ciganlija is exceptionally diverse.

 Apart from swimming, you can row a boat, a kayak or a canoe on the lake, play water polo, windsurf, water-ski using a specially constructed cable-pulley, descend down toboggans, ride pedal-boats...